algolia/instantsearch-ios/Readme.md

 self.view.addSubview(searchBar)
 self.view.addSubview(statsWidget)

-// Add all widgets in view to InstantSearch InstantSearch.reference.addAllWidgets(in: self.view)
+// Add all widgets in view to InstantSearch in your ViewController InstantSearch.reference.addAllWidgets(in: self.view)

 // Run your app and write a query in the searchBar.